hgcl/clara-le/pages/posts/11-habits-in-the-oven.md

 ### [Practical Typography](https://practicaltypography.com/)

 I have just stumbled upon this gem again as I was sorting through my old bookmarks.
 I immediately added it to my [bookmarks](/bookmarks/).
-It is not a website, nor a book, but a treasure chest of practical information about typography.
+It is not a website, nor a book, but a treasure chest of practical information about typography. {end-key}

 [^1]: A digital solution to a digital problem?
 Yep, I'm not sure it's a good idea either.